evennia/evennia/docs/sphinx/source/wiki/SessionProtocols.rst

 *webclient*, a custom ajax protocol.
 You'll find that whereas telnet is a textbook example of a Twisted protocol as seen above, the ajax client protocol looks quite different due to how it interacts with the webserver through long-polling (comet) style requests.
+All the necessary parts mentioned above are still there, but implemented in very different ways.